soluslab/causalCIM/README.md

 # causalCIM
 Python code for learning and using causal networks via discrete geometry.

-This package is currently under construction.
+This code is currently under construction.
 Please, come back later, to try it out!